gordonle-us/gordonle/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Big Data
-- Computational Linguistics
+- Social Epidemiology
+- Social Determinants of Health
-- Information Retrieval
+- Spatial Methods
+- Injury and Violence Prevention

 # Education to show in About widget
 education: